Teen Titans Go!: Video games

+Teeny Titans is a mobile game developed by Grumpyface Studios and released on June 22, 2016.

-Teen Titans Go! content is featured as part of the toys-to-life video game Lego Dimensions, via two packs released on September 12, 2017.
+Teen Titans Go! content is featured as part of the toys-to-life video game Lego Dimensions, via two packs released in September 2017.
 These include a Team Pack containing Beast Boy and Raven minifigures and constructible T-Car and Spellbook of Azarath items; and a Fun pack containing a Starfire minifigure and constructible Titan Robot.
 The characters are able to access a Teen Titans Go!-themed Adventure World featuring locations from the series, as well as an exclusive episode themed after the game.
 Additionally, the pre-existing minifigures of Cyborg from DC Comics and Robin from The Lego Batman Movie are able to turn into their Teen Titans Go! counterparts when used in the Teen Titans Go!
 Adventure World.

 Films

+Theatrical film

 A theatrical film adaptation of the series was released by Warner Bros.
 Pictures and Warner Bros.
 Animation on July 27, 2018.
 Titled Teen Titans Go!
 To the Movies, the film was written by series executive producers and developers Aaron Horvath and Michael Jelenic, and directed by Horvath and fellow producer Peter Rida Michail.
 The voice cast of the TV series reprise their roles, with Will Arnett and Kristen Bell also starring.

+DTV films

 A second film titled Teen Titans Go! vs. Teen Titans was released directly to home media on September 24, 2019.

 A third film titled Teen Titans Go!
 See Space Jam aired on Cartoon Network on June 20, 2021.
-The film is a crossover with Space Jam as a way to promote Space Jam: A New Legacy.
+The film features the Titans commenting over the film Space Jam as a way to promote Space Jam: A New Legacy.

 A fourth film titled Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse, was released directly to home media on May 24, 2022.

 Other crossovers with other DC works

 Young Justice

-Aqualad, Superboy & Miss Martian make an appearance in the season 2 episode "Let's Get Serious".
+Aqualad, Superboy and Miss Martian from Young Justice appear in the Teen Titans Go! episode "Let's Get Serious".

-In the Young Justice: Outsiders episode "Nightmare Monkeys", TTG's animation style was used as the basis of Beast Boy's visions within his mind.
-Cipes had started voicing Beast Boy during this season of that series as well.
+In the Young Justice: Outsiders episode "Nightmare Monkeys", the animation style of Teen Titans Go! is used in a flashback where Beast Boy hallucinates the deaths of the Doom Patrol.

 DC Super Hero Girls

-The main characters from the series appeared in the crossover episode "Superhero Feud" and appeared in the 4-part crossover event "Space House".
+The main characters from DC Super Hero Girls - Batgirl, Supergirl, Green Lantern, Zatanna, Wonder Woman, and Bumblebee - appear in the Teen Titans Go! crossover episodes "Superhero Feud" and "Space House".

+Titans

+The Beast Boy from Teen Titans Go! appears in a cameo appearance in archival footage in the Titans episode "Dude, Where's My Gar?".